agiil/IT/Lihtne.md

 ---
-title: Lihtne IT
+title: Lihtne ja keeruline IT
 permalink: Lihtne
 ---

-# Lihtne või keerukas IT?
+# Lihtne ja keeruline IT

 __Lihtsaim IT__